-Maine School Science Volunteers (MSSV) recruits volunteers from the available pool of scientific professionals in the areas where they want to work and after extensive training arranges to place them in classrooms for regular participation with science teachers.
-The training program focuses on the physical science and math requirements of the Maine Learning Results.
+Maine School Science Volunteers (MSSV) recruits volunteers from the available pool of scientific professionals in the areas where they want to work, and after a period of working with an experienced volunteer, places them in one of the science-based programs sponsored by MSSV.

-The volunteers offer a variety of benefits to the classroom.
+The program was originally based on volunteer participation in regular science classes.
+In this roll, the volunteers offer a variety of benefits to the classroom.
 Their advanced training in science often gives them insight into the scientific material being presented in the class programs.
 Volunteers can provide classroom demonstrations or experiments otherwise difficult or impossible to carry out without additional classroom assistance.
-As mature professionals, they may also reinforce the claim that mastery of the scientific material can lead to gainful employment.
-Finally, the presence of an extra adult in the classroom who is very familiar with the subject material will multiply the attention that can be given to each student during the class session.
+As mature professionals, they may also reinforce the claim that mastery of the scientific material can lead to rewarding careers.
+Finally, the presence of an extra adult in the classroom, who is very familiar with the subject material, multiplies the attention that can be given to each student during the class session.

 The volunteers are provided by MSSV without charge to the schools.

 Working arrangements which may fit the needs of the teacher or volunteer are:

 A volunteer may meet on a regular basis with one or more science teachers for one or more classes.
 Some of our volunteers have been working with the same teacher for several years on a regularly scheduled basis one or more times per week.

 One can arrange for a volunteer to assist in classes for a particular subject at an appropriate time during the school year.
 Several MSSV volunteers assist in the teaching of electricity and magnetism, for example.

 Volunteers with specialized knowledge can present classes on their specialty at the time when the teacher is covering this material.
 Volunteers with experience, and in most cases advanced degrees in certain fields, can be scheduled for assitance in their area of specialization.